kuzzleio/kuzzle/doc/2/guides/advanced/debugging/index.md

 To be able to debug Kuzzle remotely using the Chrome Inspector tool you need:

 - A user that has access to the every actions of the [Debug Controller](/core/2/api/controllers/debug), see the [Permissions](/core/2/main-concepts/permissions) page on how to setup the proper permissions.
-- You need to set the config `security.debug.native_debug_protocol` to `true`, to allow the [Debug Controller](/core/2/api/controllers/debug) to execute actions from the [Chrome Devtool Protocol](https://chromedevtools.github.io/devtools-protocol/v8).
+- You need to set the config `security.debug.native_debug_protocol` to `true`, to allow the [Debug Controller](/core/2/api/controllers/debug) to execute actions from the [Chrome Devtool Protocol](https://chromedevtools.github.io/devtools-protocol/v8), then restart your instance.
 - You need to have [Kourou](https://github.com/kuzzleio/kourou) the Kuzzle CLI installed.
 You can install it using `npm install -g kourou`
 - You need to have the [Chrome Browser](https://www.google.com/intl/en_en/chrome/) installed.